MahmoudYidi/bearnav2/README.md

 ```bash
 ros2 launch navigros2 navigros2_launch.py
 ```
 This simply just launch the ***navigros2_launch*** .
 Faster as no additional computations are done.
-However if you require the gui, may run slower, but provides more feedback using gui interface:
+However if you require the gui, may run slower, but provides more feedback using gui interface, You need to also launch the GUI using:

 ```bash
 ros2 launch navigros2 navigros2-gui-launch.py